 The formula to calculate the cache ratio is:

 For example, if the total number of requests is 129491 and the number of requests served by the Publish instance is 58959 the cache ratio is: (129491 - 58959)/129491= 54.5%.

-If you don’t have a one to one publisher/dispatcher pairing, you will need to add requests from all dispatchers and publishers together to get an accurate measurement.
+If you don’t have a one-to-one publisher/dispatcher pairing, add requests from all dispatchers and publishers together to get an accurate measurement.
 See also Recommended Deployments.

 For best performance, Adobe recommends a cache ratio of 90% to 95%.

-With Dispatcher version 4.1.11 you can cache response headers.
-If you are not caching response headers on Dispatcher then problems can occur if you store page encoding information in the header.
+With Dispatcher version 4.1.11, you can cache response headers.
+If you are not caching response headers on Dispatcher, problems can occur if you store page encoding information in the header.
 In this situation, when Dispatcher serves a page from the cache the default encoding of the web server is used for the page.
 There are two ways to avoid this problem: